 2.1 Organise all the materially relevant evidence and start by identifying the key issues being raised in the evidence:

 Appeal

-- What is the alleged procedural irregularity? - What is the alleged bias on the part of examiners? - What mitigating circumstances have not properly taken account of or why was the information not available for the Programme Assessment Board
+- What are the procedures the University is alleged to have incorrectly followed? - What mitigating circumstances have not properly taken account of or why was the information not available for the Programme Assessment Board?

 Complaint